 With its wide open green spaces and scenic views, Historic Corolla Park is the heart of Currituck County in Northeastern North Carolina.
-It’s a great place to take in a seasonal event or simply take a walk, and is home to three unique landmarks — The Currituck Beach Lighthouse, Whalehead in Historic Corolla and the Outer Banks Center for Wildlife Education.
+It's a great place to take in a seasonal event or simply take a walk, and is home to three unique landmarks— The Currituck Beach Lighthouse, Whalehead in Historic Corolla ,the Currituck Maritime Museum and the Outer Banks Center for Wildlife Education.
 Outdoor activities such as fishing, crabbing and kayaking the Currituck Sound are welcomed, as are bicycles, kites and leashed pets.

 Tranquil beaches, luxurious accommodations and exhilarating recreational activities make the Currituck Outer Banks a perfect place to escape.
 Located at the top of North Carolina's barrier islands, the Currituck Outer Banks divides the Atlantic Ocean from the Currituck Sound.

 Visitors are welcomed by a friendly southern community where they always feel at home.
 The Currituck Outer Banks is a premiere coastal destination.
 It's more than the ocean, more than a vacation and more than you imagined!

 Wild Horse Museum and Store

 Corolla Village is home to the Corolla Wild Horse Museum and Corolla Wild Horse Fund, a non-profit organization that raises funds to protect Currituck's wild Spanish mustangs.
 The museum offers fun and educational activities for children during the summer months.
 There is no admission fee and only nominal fees for children's programs.